 COVID-19 vaccines and pancreatic involvement

-To the extent of our knowledge, no published work evaluates the COVID-19 vaccination response in older adults suffering from pancreatic diseases.
+To the best of our knowledge, no published work evaluates the COVID-19 vaccination response in older adults suffering from pancreatic diseases.
 On the other hand, according to Pfizer’s data, only 2 cases of AP as an adverse reaction (among 38 000 participants) were reported during the clinical trial of the COVID-19 mRNA vaccine[192].
 Since the Pfizer-BioNTech mRNA vaccine was approved for COVID-19 infection, AP has been reported in a few case reports[193-201].
 Data inferred from United Kingdom databases (up to November 2022) for the same vaccine report 21 cases of pancreatitis, 19 cases of AP, and 3 cases of necrotizing pancreatitis[202].
 The National Agency for the Safety of Medicines and Health Products reports 164 cases of pancreatitis up to February 10, 2022[203].
 Data released from VigiBase, the WHO’s global database, show 1093 cases of pancreatitis[204].
 Currently, there is no evidence supporting a direct relationship between the vaccine and AP; even assuming the existence of vaccine-related pancreatic injury, its mechanism would still be unclear[194].
 Moreover, considering the high rate of idiopathic pancreatitis[205], the available data are even more challenging to analyze.
 Considering the higher vaccination prevalence, fewer cases of AP following vaccination may suggest the involvement of different mechanisms in developing a vaccine-related pancreatic injury[196].
 The benefits of vaccination against COVID-19 are unquestionable and not disputed in this paper.
 However, by reporting this evidence, we aim to make all healthcare workers aware of these possible adverse effects and to highlight the importance of not underestimating any abdominal pain after vaccination.
 As far as we know, the current literature does not include studies evaluating the safety and efficacy of SARS-CoV-2 vaccines in patients with CP.
 As mentioned above[142,143], CP may be associated with an increased risk of complications from COVID-19 infection leading to worse outcomes.
 Thus, reducing that risk by having the vaccine would be advisable.

 CONCLUSION

 Literature data confirm that the digestive manifestations of COVID-19 are frequent and often impact the clinical course of affected patients.
 In particular, patients with pre-existing liver disease, including cirrhosis or HCC, are at increased risk for worse outcomes.
-On the contrary, no definitive conclusions can be drawn for patients with IBD or suffering from pancreatic diseases.
-As concerns elderly patients with digestive disorders, although the available data are limited and extrapolated from studies not designed for this specific issue, there seems to be no evidence of worse COVID-19 outcomes than those without digestive diseases.
+On the contrary, no definitive conclusions can be drawn for patients with IBD or pancreatic diseases.
+As for elderly patients with digestive disorders, although the available data are limited and extrapolated from studies not designed for this specific issue, there seems to be no evidence of worse COVID-19 outcomes than those without digestive diseases.
 As expected, this review confirms that age represents one of the main risk factors for poorer outcomes and higher mortality for COVID-19.
 Moreover, considering the under-representation of older adults in SARS-CoV-2 vaccination studies, further studies are necessary to evaluate better the safety and efficacy of COVID-19 vaccines, especially in frail older people with chronic digestive diseases.

 REFERENCES